Skip to content

 Notifications⚓︎

-The news system is a means of propagating messages to the users of a vidjil server installation.
-Messages are propagated in near-realtime for users interacting directly with the server and at a slightly slower rate for users simply using the browser but for which the server is configured.
+The news system is a means of propagating messages to the users of a Vidjil server installation.
+Messages are propagated in near-real time for users interacting directly with the server and at a slightly slower rate for users simply using the browser when the server is configured for this.

 Message Retrieval⚓︎

-The browser by default periodically queries the server to retrieve any new messages and are displayed on a per user basis.
-This means that any message having already been viewed by the user is not displayed in the browser.
+The browser by default periodically queries the server to retrieve any new messages, which are displayed on a per user basis.
+This means that any message already viewed by the user is not displayed in the browser again.
 Older messages can be viewed from the index of news items.

 Caching⚓︎